Trev Faulk: Denver Broncos

-Faulk signed with the Broncos as an undrafted rookie free agent on April 29, 2002.
-He appeared in the week 1 preseason game against the Chicago Bears on August 10, 2002, and made 3 tackles and sacked quarterback Henry Burris for a loss of 9 yards.
+Faulk signed with the Denver Broncos as an undrafted rookie free agent on April 29, 2002.
+He appeared in the team's Week 1 preseason game against the Chicago Bears on August 10, recording three tackles and sacking quarterback Henry Burris for a loss of nine yards.
 The Broncos went on to win the game 27–3.
-He made another appearance in week 2 and was on the roster in week 3 but did not play.
-He did not survive the preseason cuts and the Broncos waived him on August 26, 2002, making him a free agent.
+Faulk made another appearance in Week 2 and was on the roster in Week 3 but did not play.
+He did not survive Denver's preseason cuts and the Broncos waived him on August 26, making him a free agent.

 Dallas Cowboys

-Faulk joined the Cowboys' practice squad on September 26, 2002.
-He was waived on November 15, 2002.
+Faulk joined the Dallas Cowboys' practice squad on September 26, 2002.
+Faulk was waived by the Cowboys on November 15.

 Arizona Cardinals

 Faulk signed with the Arizona Cardinals on December 11, 2002.
-He was on the inactive list through weeks 15 to 17 of the 2002 season but did not see any playing time.
-During the 2003 preseason, he appeared in the week 2 game against the San Diego Chargers on August 16, 2003, and made 2 tackles.
-He was waived on August 25, 2003.
+He was on the inactive list from Weeks 15 to 17 of the 2002 season but did not see any playing time.

+During the 2003 preseason, Faulk appeared in Arizona's Week 2 game against the San Diego Chargers on August 16, 2003, and made two tackles.
+He was waived by the Cardinals on August 25.